paulfire12345/PROJECT_3/README.md

 Use **TUGrader.java** to ensure that all unit tests in the provided test file(s) pass.

-## Submission
-The assignment is due by the end-of-day on the last day of classes.
-You must include a well typed report explaining your design and implementation.
-You MUST implement the required features as described in this document and you MAY include any other additional features as long as they are HTTP/1.1 compliant.

-*To submit your work, please review the **Commits** section below.*

 ## Grading
 Can parse and validate HTTP requests
 Can serve HTTP response